-How to go Zero Waste
+How to go Reduce Waste

 Because we should all give a damn!
 Because what we do impacts the earth and this is where we are living.
 Packaging come from trees, think deforestation, think orangutans, tribes, nature, landslides.
 Plastic when burnt highly toxic cancerous substances are released that settle back on crops, lakes, oceans and go into our food system.
 When ended up in landfills they pollute the soil, insects, water.
-When ending up in the ocean they kills life, pollute, contaminate fish, our fish we eat.
+When ending up in the ocean they kill life, pollute, contaminate fish, our fish we eat.

 Do something good today.